ctartist621/clarifai/README.md

 ## Tagging

-###  Image Tagging via url
+###  Image Tagging via URL
 ```
 client.tagFromUrls('image', url, function(err, results) {
   // Callback code here
 }, [language])
 ```
-This function will take one image url, or many image urls as an array.
-The language parameter is optional, and will request tags from clarifai in the appropriate language.
+This function will take one image URL, or many image URLs as an array.
+The language parameter is optional, and will request tags from Clarifai in the appropriate language.

-The callback returns the standard error / results.
+The callback returns the standard error/results.
 The results object returned has the following structure:
 ```
 {
   docId: 15512461224882630000,